Publications

 Unlocking Heir Property Ownership: Assessing the Impact on Low and Mid-Income Georgians and Their Communities

-This report provides background on the Heir Property problem in Georgia, presents findings from thousands of hours of pro bono tax database research, and makes the case for the need for an independent heir property legal clinic.
+This report examines the impact of heir property on Georgia communities, presents findings from thousands of hours of pro bono tax database research, and makes the case for establishing an independent heir property legal clinic.

 Justice System